rosedj1/CMSOfficeHours/UF/HiPerGator_HPG.md

 - Get 20GB of space
 - Has one server (node) hosting

-My groups:
-- It is CRUCIAL for HEP students to get their `group=avery`

 To use class resources, instead of Korytov’s resources: module load class/phz5155
 - each time you want to submit a job, do this command^

-See your associations:
-showAssoc <username>

-See your primary group's info: slurmInfo
-See a particular group's info: slurmInfo <group>

 View resource limits for a particular QOS: showQos <qos>
 - Find your <qos> options by doing `showAssoc`
 - Example: `showQos avery`
 - As of Pi Day 2020, this account has 100 CPU cores, 360 GB of RAM, and no GPUs.
 - Even more impressively, avery burst qos has 9x these resources!
 I.e. 3.24 TB of RAM!!!

 ***Install Python packages into your user area*** ml python3  # Necessary to get the `pip` command pip install --user <new_package>
 Example: pip install --user vaex

-SLURM sbatch directives
+## SLURM sbatch directives

 ```bash
 multi-letter directives are double dashes: